kyma-project/api-gateway/docs/user/technical-reference/05-40-service-exposure-flow.md

   kubectl get virtualservices.networking.istio.io --all-namespaces
   ```

-- [Oathkeeper Access Rule](https://www.ory.sh/oathkeeper/docs/api-access-rules) allows operators to specify authentication requirements for a service.
+- [Oathkeeper Access Rule](https://www.ory.sh/oathkeeper/docs/api-access-rules) allows operators to specify authentication requirements for a Service.
 It is an optional resource, created only when the CR specifies the desired authentication method, the trusted token issuer, allowed methods and paths, and required scopes.

 To get the list of Oathkeeper Access Rules created in Kyma, run: